 A line in the sand

 The pressure to sell land was a key factor in the creation of the Kīngitanga.
 In 1840 there were about 2000 permanent European residents in New Zealand, and perhaps 70,000 Māori.
 Yet by 1858, Pākehā outnumbered Māori.

-Initially land purchases were discussed in open meetings, but by the late 1840s secret deals with government officials were occurring.
-Deals with individual Māori or groups who did not represent all the owners dragged Māori into disputes with each other.
-In 1854 hui (meetings) held in Taranaki and Waikato resolved to retain intact all the land within certain boundaries.
-Those who joined swore to maintain a tapu on the land on pain of death.
+Initially land purchases were discussed in open meetings, but by the late 1840s Māori were making secret deals with government officials.
+Deals with individual Māori or groups who did not represent all the owners caused inter-tribal disputes.
+In 1854 hui (meetings) in Taranaki and Waikato resolved to retain intact all the land within certain boundaries.
+Those who joined this movement swore to maintain a tapu on the land on pain of death.

-When Māori living at Manukau attempted to sell their claims on the lower Waikato river banks, they were confronted by a large armed party that had travelled down the river to set up boundary marks beyond which no sales were permitted.
-In August 1854 Rawiri Waiaua and four others were killed near New Plymouth for attempting to sell land.
+When Māori living beside Manukau Harbour attempted to sell land they claimed on the banks of the lower Waikato River, they were confronted by a large armed party that had travelled down the river to mark the boundary beyond which no sales were permitted.
+In August 1854, Rāwiri Waiaua and four other men were killed near New Plymouth for attempting to sell land.
 In response to what was labelled the Puketapu feud, British troops were stationed in New Plymouth to protect European settlers.

 The year 1854 was significant in many respects.
 Many settlers now had direct political representation under a constitution that created an elected House of Representatives.
-In the minds of proponents of the Kīngitanga this heightened the need to find a suitable candidate to be king, and quickly.
+In the minds of proponents of the Kīngitanga, this heightened the need to find a suitable candidate to be king, and quickly.